daclizumab (Subcutaneous route)

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, vomiting, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

 Immune-mediated problems (eg, colitis, skin reactions, lymphadenopathy) may occur while you are using daclizumab.
-Check with your doctor right away if you have the following symptoms: severe diarrhea and abdominal pain, a rash, blistering, crusting, irritation, itching, or reddening of the skin, or swollen, painful, or tender lymph glands in neck, armpit, or groin.
+Check with your doctor right away if you have the following symptoms: severe diarrhea, stomach pain, rash, blistering, crusting, irritation, itching, or reddening of the skin, or swollen, painful, or tender lymph glands in the neck, armpit, or groin.

-daclizumab may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+daclizumab may cause serious allergic reactions, including anaphylaxis and angioedema.
+These can be life-threatening and require immediate medical attention.
 Call your doctor right away if you have a rash, itching, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using daclizumab.